 For complete peace of mind, we’d strongly recommend that you consider paying for a VPN service instead.

 Facebook Shuts Down Its Controversial App That Harvested User Data

-Amongst the many examples of the unreliability of free VPNs is Onavo.
-It was a freemium VPN service offered by none other than the social media giant, Facebook.
+Amongst the many examples of the unreliability of free VPNs is Onavo, which was a freemium VPN service offered by none other than the social media giant, Facebook.

-Though it was promoted as a VPN that would help users anonymize their traffic, the VPN itself came under-fire for being a datamining tool.
-The VPN service used to route the users’ activities via Facebook servers, ultimately allowing the social media service to track what users’ are doing.
+Though it was promoted as a VPN that would help users anonymize their traffic, the VPN itself came under-fire for being a data-mining tool.
+The VPN service used to route users’ activities via Facebook servers, ultimately allowing the social media service to track what users were doing.